DaviMedrade/ETS2Sync-Helper-2/README-en.md

 	```
 	g_save_format 0
 	```
 4. Do the sync as usual using the app.
-The app will show the message “Formato do Save incorreto”, but you can ignore it.
+The app will show the message “Wrong Save Format”, but you can ignore it.

 ## Bugs/Issues
 If you find a problem in the app, report it on the link below: